 What does “shuumatsu” mean in Japanese?

 There are a few homophones, but native speakers say “shuumatsu” normally to mean ‘weekend’ in Japanese.
-Probably, some Japanese learners know this word well as it is often used in Japanese daily conversations.
+Probably, many Japanese learners know this word as it is quite often used in Japanese conversations.
 In this blog post, however, I will explain this word in detail based on its kanji expression.
 And also, I will explain how to use it through example sentences.
-My explanations would help Japanese learners to understand “shuumatsu” more clearly.
+My explanations would help Japanese learners understand “shuumatsu” more clearly.
 Then, let’s get started!

 Contents